In cramped conditions, 35,000 feet above sea level, good manners are paramount.

 Stay relaxed when embarking or disembarking.
 Help the elderly (or those of diminutive stature) to stow (or remove) luggage in the overhead lockers.

 Behave courteously towards the flight crew and thank them for their service during the flight.
-Never use the words 'trolley-dolly' or try to chat them up.
-They've heard it all before.

 Do not barge your way to the exit as the plane doors open - even the sharpest elbows will not ensure that you reach the terminal any faster.